 3. Create a Deployment

-Question: Create a Deployment named web-deploy
+Question: Create a Deployment named web-deploy using the nginx image with 3 replicas.

 Answer: